 1666: Wren was appointed Commissioner for Rebuilding the City of London after the great fire.

-1669: He was appointed Surveyor of St. Paul’s Cathedral and Surveyor General of the King’s Works.
+1669: Wren was appointed Surveyor of St. Paul’s Cathedral and Surveyor General of the King’s Works.

 1668: Building of his designs for Emmanuel College Chapel in Cambridge began.

-1670: He became the Surveyor for the rebuilding of 51 of the City’s churches.
+1670: He became the Surveyor for the rebuilding of fifty one of the City’s churches.

 1671: Beginning of the construction of The Monument to the Great Fire of London of 1666.
 It took six years to build and was completed in 1677.